sshah0920/SplitCeipt/README.md

 # SplitCeipt
+Splitceipt is an application similar to splitwise, instead of money, we use Cryptocurrency here!

 ## How to run?
 To run you will need ethereum installed and you also need to pip the following: <br />